Don Walker (musician): 1995–present: Solo career

 In August 2013, Walker released Hully Gully, which was recorded with the Suave Fucks over a decade.
 Joe Henry was asked to mix the album because Walker was impressed by his work on the Allen Toussaint album The Bright Mississippi, saying, "it sounded like Duke Ellington produced by Jimmy Page.
 I just fell in love with the record."
 Named after a simple 60s dance, it was thought by some to be his best album to date, but failed to chart.

 In March 2018, Walker released a six-album vinyl box set of his solo back catalogue.
 Five of the albums had never been on vinyl before, with Walker saying "It's a way of reviewing the whole catalogue, without doing a best-of."

 In 2019 Walker released the book Songs; a publication of Walker solo work and collaborations over 40 years from Cold Chisel to Tex, Don & Charlie and his solo albums.

 In April 2022, Walker was presented the Doctor of Letters honoris causa degree from his alma mater, the University of New England, for contributions to Australian music.
 Graduation was delayed due to Covid-19.

 Walker released Lightning in a Clear Blue Sky in 2023, followed by two East Coast Australian tours.
+It reached number 2 on the Australian Independent charts.

+In may 2025, Don Walker announced a new album, set for release on August 7, 2026, along with a new national tour.